Menu

 Childhood & Early Life

-Mark Ruffalo was born on 22 November 1967 in Kenosha, Wisconsin.
-Mark's mother, Marie Rose, was a hairdresser and a stylist, and his father, Frank Lawerence Ruffalo, Jr, was a construction painter.
-Mark has two sisters, Tania and Nicole, and a brother, Scott Ruffalo, who died at 39 after being shot.
+Mark Ruffalo was born on November 22, 1967, in Kenosha, Wisconsin.
+His mother, Marie Rose, worked as a hairdresser and stylist, while his father, Frank Lawrence Ruffalo Jr., was a construction painter.
+Mark has two sisters, Tania and Nicole, and had a brother, Scott Ruffalo, who tragically died at the age of 39 from a gunshot wound.

-In Los Angeles, he studied acting at the Stella Adler Conservatory and later co-founded the Orpheus Theatre Company.
-It was a platform for his acting, which landed him minor roles on TV and films.
+In Los Angeles, he trained at the Stella Adler Conservatory of Acting and later co-founded the Orpheus Theatre Company.
+This experience provided him a vital platform in theatre, leading to minor roles on television and in films.

 Personal Life